 The transformation from William Sharp School to Nottingham University Samworth Academy in 2009 marked a turning point for secondary education in Bilborough.
 A purpose-built campus on Bramhall Road now sits where an underperforming comprehensive once struggled.
-Sponsored jointly by the University of Nottingham and businessman Sir David Samworth, the academy has since established itself as a solid neighbourhood school with particular strength in its sixth form.
-The 875 students aged 11-18 benefit from modern facilities including a Science Block, Lecture-Drama Block, fully equipped radio studio, and dedicated Focused Provision Unit for students who are deaf.
-GCSE results sit below the England average, but the sixth form tells a markedly different story, with 71% of A-level students achieving A*-B grades, placing the school in the top 10% in England for post-16 performance (FindMySchool ranking).
+Sponsored jointly by the University of Nottingham and businessman Sir David Samworth, the academy has since established itself as a neighbourhood school with a broad intake and a small sixth form.
+The 921 students aged 11-18 benefit from modern facilities including a Science Block, Lecture-Drama Block, fully equipped radio studio, and dedicated Focused Provision Unit for students who are deaf.
+GCSE results remain below top-tier national performance, and the current A-level dataset is also modest, with 20% of A-level grades at A*-B and an A-level academic rank of 2,435th of 2,549 (FindMySchool ranking).
 Matthew Turton, appointed headteacher in 2024, has prioritised building on the school's established culture and pushing toward genuine excellence.

 Students describe a school where they are known as individuals.
 Ofsted's 2023 Good rating noted that pupils feel safe, happy, and proud to be part of this inclusive community.
 The atmosphere is described as cheerful and friendly.
 Staff know students well and challenge them fairly.
 The school operates on twin pillars: students are expected to work hard and be kind.
 This is not abstract messaging; the system of 'green flags' for going above and beyond creates visible recognition, and pupils understand that staff will address disruption promptly to protect learning.